edysfy/Group_website/sysImp.md

   </p>

   ### The process to login:
  Firstly, it is important to mention that the FIRST time the Authentication Service is run by the browser it gets 'token' from local storage.
-If this token is not null, that means the user hasn't logged out and the browser still has the JWT in storage.
+If this token is not null, that means the user hasn't logged out and the browser still has a hold of the user's the JsonWebToken (JWT).
 We then set the 'authState' to true using the 'next()' method, as 'authState' is a Behaviour Subject.
 If the 'token' is null, the user hasn't logged in, and 'authState' maintains false as its value.
 ```js
   constructor(private http: HttpClient) {
     /*get jwt token from storage, if empty user not logged in*/